hillairet/hillairet.github.io/_posts/2023-09-10-python-multiple-arithmetic-operators.md

 Most of the time it works as if `+` and `-` could be replaced by `* (+1)` and `* (-1)` respectively but at least for the operator `//` this is just not the case.

 However using this quirk of Python was a nice way to learn and explore the operator precedence!

+---

+*Thank you to [Quinn Blenkinsop](https://github.com/qw-in) for reviewing this post and providing very useful feedback.*